ARTbio/startbio/docs/ten2python_decorators.md

  return wrapper
  ```

 This decorator simply prints some text before and after the function that it takes as an argument is called.
-Now, let’s see how we can use this decorator.
+Now, let's see how we can use this decorator.

 ```python
 @my_decorator